egregoire23/SupervisedWithR/Neural Network & Logistic Regression on Weekly Stock Returns.md

-Neural Network on Weekly Stock Returns
+Neural Network & Logistic Regression on Weekly Stock Returns
 ================
-Erin Gregoire
+Erin Gregoire,
 December 2024

+In this mini-project, I fit a neural network to the weekly stock return data to predict whether the direction is positive or negative in a given week.
+To compare the performance of the neural network to a baseline, I also constructed a logistic regression model.

 Preprocessing & Exploratory Data Analysis: